Whales project

 In early 2020, I decided that my next comic was going to be about whales.

-The article was about Sato’s beaked whales, written by Devon Bidal for the fantastic Hakai magazine.
+So by May 2022, one of the many articles I absorbed stuck with me – a piece about Sato’s beaked whales, written by Devon Bidal for the fantastic Hakai magazine (now Biographic).
 And, it got me thinking: Isn’t it nuts that we’re still discovering new species of whales?
 How did they even do this?
 I started writing and researching specifically around this discovery – using the scientific journal article announcing the discovery, and anything else I could find.
-This also led me to get in contact with one of the researchers, Erich Hoyt, who has been more than happy to help and played an integral part in what was to come: my short comic Karasu, or Sato’s beaked whale.
+This also led me to get in contact with one of the researchers, Erich Hoyt.

 Key areas of research

-- The role of whales in history, both as living beings and in their posthumous use
+• The role of whales in history, both as living beings and beyond

 Contact